 Learn to leverage the power of AutoCAD Map 3D 2011 with this book.
 Digging Into AutoCAD Map 3D 2011 is an introduction to the most useful features of this powerful software.

-One of the biggest challenges for any user migrating to the Map 3D 2010 release is learning the completely redesigned interface featuring the ribbon.
+One of the biggest challenges for users migrating from 2009 or earlier releases of AutoCAD Map 3D is learning the completely redesigned interface featuring the ribbon.
 To be productive in this version you will need to be able to find familiar commands, as well learn new ones.
 This book features rewritten exercises, with all new screen captures to guide you through the new ribbon interface and build the comfort level needed to be productive in Map 3D.

 You will learn the best procedures for many common tasks, including:

 - Importing GIS Data

 - Automating Annotation of AutoCAD Objects

 - Extracting Data for Reports and Quantity Takeoffs

 - Exporting to DWF and Other GIS Software